stub42/pytz/src/README.txt

 Islamic day.
 In the best case caused the DST offset to change daily and worst case caused the DST offset to change each instant depending on how you interpreted the ruling.)

+Note that if you perform date arithmetic on local times that cross DST boundaries, the results may be in an incorrect timezone (ie. subtract 1 minute from 2002-10-27 1:00 EST and you get 2002-10-27 0:59 EST instead of the correct 2002-10-27 1:59 EDT).
+This cannot be resolved without modifying the Python datetime implementation.
+However, these tzinfo classes provide a normalize() method which allows you to correct these values.

 Installation
 ------------